salkuadrat/learning/README.md

 ## Example Project

 You can learn more from example project [here](example).
-Also, you can learn the code while running the working application from [learning.apk](https://drive.google.com/file/d/1qX5HED9j2YSpxUE7Xloq5waCPcQFpkDM/view?usp=sharing).
+Also, you can learn the code while running the example application on device: [learning.apk](https://drive.google.com/file/d/1xn5yYZ2NIGt2VYszCeTAgqTfeMySQsc9/view?usp=sharing).